pippyn/icloud3/Readme.md

 **distance_method**
 iCloud3 uses two methods of determining the distance between home and your current location — by calculating the straight line distance using geometry formulas (like the Proximity sensor) and by using the Waze Route Tracker to determine the distance based on the driving route.
 *Valid values: waze, calc.
 Default: waze*

-*Note:* The Waze distance becomes less accurate when you are close to home.
-The calculation method is used at distances less than 1 mile or 1 kilometer.

 **waze_min_distance, waze_max_distance**
 These values are also used to determine if the polling internal should be based on the Waze distance.
-The calculated distance must be between these values for the Waze distance to be used.
+If the calculated straght-line distance is between these values, the Waze distance will be requested from the Waze mapping service.
+Otherwise, the calculated distane is used to determine the polling interval.
-*Default: min=0, max=1000*
+*Default: min=1, max=1000*

+*Note:* The Waze distance becomes less accurate when you are close to home.
+The calculation method is better when the distances less than 1 mile or 1 kilometer.
 *Note:* If you are a long way from home, it probably doesn't make sense to use the Waze distance.
 You probably don't have any automations that would be triggered from that far away.

 **waze_realtime**